Walther PP: PP

-The original PP was released in 1929 and is, as of 2025, re-introduced with modern enhancements.
+The original PP was released in 1929 and was, in 2025, re-introduced with modern enhancements.
 It was designed for police use and was used by police forces in Europe in the 1930s and later.
 The semi-automatic pistol operated using a simple blowback action.
 The PP was designed with several safety features, some of them innovative, including an automatic hammer block, a combination safety/decocker and a loaded chamber indicator.

 PPK

 The most common variant is the Walther PPK, a smaller version of the PP with a shorter grip, barrel and frame, and reduced magazine capacity.
 A new, two-piece wrap-around grip panel construction was used to conceal the exposed back strap.
 The smaller size made it more concealable than the original PP and hence better suited to plain-clothes or undercover work.
 It was released in 1931.
-PPK" is an abbreviation for Polizeipistole Kriminal (literally "police pistol criminal"), referring to the Kriminalamt crime investigation office.
+"PPK" is an abbreviation for Polizeipistole Kriminal (literally "police pistol criminal"), referring to the Kriminalamt crime investigation office.
 While the K is often mistakenly assumed to stand for kurz (German for "short"), as the variant has a shorter barrel and frame, Walther used the name "Kriminal" in early advertising brochures and the 1937 GECO German catalog.

 PPK/S

 The PPK/S was developed following the enactment of the Gun Control Act of 1968 (GCA68) in the United States, the pistol's largest market.
 One of the provisions of GCA68 banned the importation of pistols and revolvers not meeting certain requirements of length, weight, and other "sporting" features into the United States.
 The PPK failed the "Import Points" test of the GCA68 by a single point.
 Walther addressed this situation by combining the PP's frame with the PPK's barrel and slide to create a pistol that weighed slightly more than the PPK.
-The additional ounce or two of weight of the PPK/S compared to the PPK was sufficient to provide the extra needed import points.
+The additional weight of the PPK/S compared to the PPK was sufficient to provide the extra needed import points.

 Because U.S. law allowed domestic production (as opposed to importation) of the PPK, manufacture began under license in the U.S. in 1983; this version was distributed by Interarms.
-The version currently manufactured by Walther Arms in Fort Smith, Arkansas has been modified (by Smith & Wesson) by incorporating a longer grip tang (S&W calls it "extended beaver tail"), better protecting the shooter from hammer bite, i.e., the rearward-traveling slide pushes the hammer rearward pinching the web between the index finger and thumb of the firing hand, which could be a problem with the original design for people with larger hands or an improper grip.
+The version currently manufactured by Walther Arms in Fort Smith, Arkansas has been modified (by Smith & Wesson) by incorporating a longer grip tang (S&W calls it "extended beaver tail"), better protecting the shooter from slide bite.

 The PPK/S is made of stainless steel.
 There are also blued examples.

 The PPK/S differs from the PPK as follows: